 Free of IBS on a keto diet

-After several failed attempts at following more conventional advice, Janny decided to try improving her health issues with IBS and seizures on her own.
+After several failed attempts at following more conventional advice, Janny decided to improve her health issues — like IBS and seizures — on her own.

-My name is Janny, a 33-year old Bulgarian living in Sweden.
-I have been reading your website for a while, and have secretly even dreamed of somehow becoming part of it.
-That is why I was really happy to find out that I can do this by sharing my story with you.
+My name is Janny.
+I’m a 33-year old Bulgarian living in Sweden.
+I have been reading your website for a while and have secretly even dreamed of somehow becoming part of it.
+That is why I was delighted to find out that I can do this by sharing my story with you.

-I will first start with pointing out that my journey has not been so much weight-loss focused as I was not overweight.
+I will first start by pointing out that my journey has not been focused so much on weight loss, as I was not overweight.
 However, I was probably going to be, had I continued listening to my doctors and dietitian.

-As a child I suffered from a strange condition — seizures with convulsions without an apparent reason.
-This would happen every now and then, and go away spontaneously in a few seconds.
-I was not tested until my late 20’s when I moved to Sweden and these seizures returned (after being absent for a few years).
+As a child, I suffered from a strange condition — seizures with convulsions without an apparent reason.
+This would happen now and then and go away spontaneously in a few seconds.
+I was not tested until my late 20s when I moved to Sweden, and these seizures returned (after being absent for a few years).

-I was examined by Swedish doctors and stayed in the hospital for a couple of days while they examine my brain etc. Nothing was found.
+I was examined by Swedish doctors and stayed in the hospital for a couple of days while they examined my brain etc. Nothing was found.
 I was released as a healthy person.

 For many years, I have had bloating and constipation issues as well, and those worsened when I moved to Sweden in 2013.
-Two surgeries and countless smaller procedures, intestine checkups, were done but a cause was not found.
-I was referred to a dietitian with a diagnose of IBS.
+Two surgeries and countless smaller procedures, intestinal checkups, were done, but a cause was not found.
+I was referred to a dietitian with a diagnosis of IBS.

-My dietitian prescribed me the low FODMAP diet, but then all my symptoms got worse.
-I gained 6 kg (13 lbs) in a month, felt like an air balloon all the time, had constant constipation, pain, irritation, hunger and in general felt like crap.
+My dietitian prescribed the low FODMAP diet, but then all my symptoms got worse.
+I gained 13 pounds (6 kilos) in a month, felt like an air balloon all the time, had constant constipation, pain, irritation, hunger, and in general felt like crap.

-My diet was eating five times a day, only carbs and a little protein, zero fat and because I was afraid to eat and get the symptoms I would avoid food, so I would just eat something like 100 g of tomatoes with white cheese and snack with a shake (carb).
+My diet was eating five times a day, only carbs and a little protein, zero fat, and because I was afraid to eat and get the symptoms, I would avoid food, so I would just eat something like 100 grams of tomatoes with white cheese and snack with a shake (high-carb).

-As I said in the beginning, this has not been a weight-loss journey even though I have lost 10 kg (22 lbs) and my waist has become smaller.
+As I said initially, this has not been a weight loss journey even though I have lost 22 pounds (10 kilos), and my waist has become smaller.

-This has been a health journey and I have learned so much!
-I have totally implemented intermittent fasting to my lifestyle as well and do that on a daily basis which makes my gut even happier.
+This has been a health journey, and I have learned so much!
+I have totally implemented intermittent fasting to my lifestyle as well and do that daily, which makes my gut even happier.